-For csa we will have choices form the following veggies this week:
+We will have the following veggies this week:

 On the farm this week:

-That’s it for this week.
-I look forward to seeing everyone again and meeting all the new people at the pick up this week, so come say hello!
+Other than that I look forward seeing everyone again and to meeing all the new people this week at the CSa pick up and market.

 See you soon!